30% OFF Tempcover fee in our app

 How do you sell a car privately?

-Getting your car ready to be sold is arguably the most important step in the selling process.
+Preparing your car for sale is arguably the most important step in the whole selling process.
+The following tips can help you get the price you’re hoping for:

-• The right car at the right price – Do some research to find out what price similar makes and models are being sold for.
+• Asking for the right price for your car – Do some research to find out what price similar makes and models are being sold for.
 This will likely vary depending on the age and condition of the car, but you should get a rough idea of what you can expect to get.
 For a more specific idea, you can use a free car valuation tool online.

 • Find all the spare keys and accessories